Brewers shore up infield by adding ex-Cards 2B Kolten Wong

 MILWAUKEE (AP)Kolten Wong is leaving St. Louis behind but staying in the NL Central as the Milwaukee Brewers reshape the right side of their infield by adding a Gold Glove second baseman.

-Wong and the Brewers finalized their $18 million, two-year contract on Friday, a deal that includes a 2023 club option.
+Wong and the Brewers finalized their $18 million, two-year contract on Friday.

 Milwaukee is making room for Wong in its infield by shifting Keston Hiura from second base to first base.